 After the success of Platoon, Stone started researching a movie about quiz show scandals in the 1950s.
 However, at lunch with a film school friend and

 Stone met with Tom Cruise, who expressed an interest in playing Bud Fox, but the director had already committed to Charlie Sheen for the role.
+To research his role, the actor spent two days talking with David Brown, a Goldman Sachs trader who pleaded guilty to insider trading charges in 1986.
 Stone and Weiser began researching the world of stock trading, junk bonds, and corporate takeovers.
 They met a lot of powerful Wall Street movers and shakers.
 Weiser wrote the first draft, initially called Greed, with Stone writing another draft.
 Originally, the lead character was a young Jewish broker named Freddie Goldsmith, but Stone changed it to Bud Fox to avoid the misconception that Wall Street was controlled by Jews.
 According to Weiser, Gekko’s style of speaking was inspired by Stone.
 “When I was writing some of the dialogue I would listen to Oliver on the phone and sometimes he talks very rapid-fire, the way Gordon Gekko does.”

 Stone brilliantly sets everything up in the opening minutes of the movie.
 Bud is first shown as an insignificant cog in the city.
 He’s mixed in with all the other 9-to-5ers — packed in a subway and then in the elevator up to the company where he works.
 Bud looks uncomfortable and unhappy.
 He does not want to be in there with all of these other people.
 He wants to be on the other side with all the money and with Gekko, who rides alone in his spacious limousine.
 As soon as Bud gets into work, Stone shows a montage of a typical business day — the hectic, rapid-fire pace as people buy, sell, and trade shares.